finn-no/tech.finn.no/_posts/2018-04-10-personalized-search.md

 [Plugin code](/images/2018-04-10-personalized-search/PersonalizationComponent.java)

 #### Comments
-There are some pain points when developing a SOLR plugin -> the documentation are incomplete, so a lot of debugging the SOLR components was needed to understand what kind of data is populated in a given step by the default SearchComponents.
+There are some pain points when developing a Solr plugin -> the documentation are incomplete, so a lot of debugging the Solr components was needed to understand what kind of data is populated in a given step by the default SearchComponents.
-I have also been reading a lot of the SOLR source code, looking for how to solve this problem.
+I have also been reading a lot of the Solr source code, looking for how to solve this problem.